decentdao/fractal-docs/proposals/template.md

 ![](../.gitbook/assets/templateslist.png)

-The list of your DAOs templates appears as an option on the lefthand menu of Fractal.
+The list of your Safe's templates appears as an option on the lefthand menu of Fractal.
 From here you will also find a `Create` button, to enter the Proposal Template creation flow.

 ### Template Metadata